VerdelInstruments/dot-d-to-nc/README.md

 # dot_d_to_nc

-This repository contains functions that allow a Bruker .d directory to be converted into a NetCDF file.
+This repository contains functions that allow a Bruker .d directory, or a series of them,  to be converted into a NetCDF file.

-The project is wrapped up using Docker, because Bruker only package their compiled C software for Linux and Windows.
-The Docker implementation uses Linux and the corresponding .so.
+Because Bruker only compile their code for Linux and Windows, this repository contains a Dockerfile that can be used to spin up a container on MacOS that will successfully run the file conversion.

 ## Usage

 ### Windows, Linux

 If you are on Windows or Linux AMD64 you can run the code directly.
-You will need to install the requirements using
+You will need to install the required Python packages using

 ```python
 pip install -r requirements.txt